 Financial projections use existing or estimated financial data to forecast your business’s future income and expenses.
-They often include different scenarios so you can see how changes to one aspect of your finances (such as higher sales or lower operating expenses) might affect your profitability.
+They often include different scenarios to see how changes to one aspect of your finances (such as higher sales or lower operating expenses) might affect your profitability.

-If you need to create financial projections for a startup or existing business, this free, downloadable template includes all the tools you need.
+If you need to create financial projections for a startup or existing business, this free, downloadable template includes all the necessary tools.

 What Are Financial Projections Used for?

-Financial projections are an important business planning tool for several reasons.
+Financial projections are an essential business planning tool for several reasons.

 - If you’re already in business, creating financial projections each year can help you set goals and stay on track.

-- When seeking outside financing, both startups and existing businesses will need financial projections to convince lenders and investors of the business’s growth potential.
+- When seeking outside financing, startups and existing businesses need financial projections to convince lenders and investors of the business’s growth potential.